IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-editing.md

 # {Platform} {ComponentTitle} Row Editing

-The `{ComponentTitle}` provides a convenient way to perform data manipulations through inline editing and a powerful API for {Platform} CRUD operations.
+The `{ComponentName}` provides a convenient way to perform data manipulations through inline editing and a powerful API for {Platform} CRUD operations.
 Click on a row and press **Enter key** or simply double click with the mouse on the row that needs to be modified.

 ## {Platform} {ComponentTitle} Row Editing Example

-The following sample demonstrates how to enable row editing in the `{ComponentTitle}`.
+The following sample demonstrates how to enable row editing in the `{ComponentName}`.
 Changing a cell value and then clicking or navigating to another cell on the same row won't  update the row value until confirmed by using the **Done** button, or discarded by using **Cancel** button.

 <code-view style="height:550px"
             data-demos-base-url="{environment:dvDemosBaseUrl}"